Maintenance

 Debugging tips

-• To see what services are running under docker, use sudo docker ps.
+• To see what services are running under docker, use

 cd /usr/local/datalib

-sudo docker-compose up -d maproom
+sudo docker compose up -d maproom

 • Most services output logs to stdout, which is captured by the docker daemon and routed to journald.
 You can read the logs by using journalctl, e.g.